 - Light And Dark The Awakening Of The Mageknight: Played with.
 While Syndil is hinted to be this from his intro and does eventually Face-Heel Turn it's implied that he was driven by despair.
 He wanted the Mageknight to met his expectations.
 He did his best to develop his powers and those of the other knights until then.

 - In Sukhinov's Emerald City decalogy, The Wicked Witch of the East (Named Gingema in text) adopts Corina, a lttle Munchkin girl, and trains her in magic.
 Needless to say, Corina ends up massively scewed up (though not outright evil).

 - Buffy the Vampire Slayer:

-- Professor Maggie Walsh epitomizes this trope.
+- Professor Maggie Walsh.